PawseySC/singularity-containers/_episodes/07-hpc-shifter.md

 Shifter has support to run containers exploiting MPI parallelism and GPU acceleration (the latter only through CSCS Shifter).

 * `shifter run --mpi` allows containers to take advantage on inter-node communication on the host fabric.
-The container image needs to have been built with MPI libraries thatare ABI compatible with the host MPI libraries;
+The container image needs to have been built with MPI libraries that are ABI compatible with the host MPI libraries;

 * to run GPU enabled containers, no extra flags are required.